Are you getting your home ready to sell?

 7. Consider Staging

 Staging can be especially effective if you have already moved out and your home is sitting empty.
 Potential buyers often struggle to visualize the space when there is no furniture.
 That said, staging can make a world of difference in all homes and it doesn’t have to be expensive.
 You can have a home staging professional come in and do your entire home, or just a room or two.
-Some stagers will also do consultations where you do all the work, but they provide advise and recommendations.
+Some stagers will also do consultations where you do all the work, but they provide advice and recommendations.

 I am also always available to walk through your home with you and provide advice about what should be done to help improve your home’s marketability and raise the value of your property.
 I also have a list of service providers, from handymen to cleaners to stagers, who can help you so contact me anytime.